Our Grower-owned cooperative structure means we can be truly single minded about what we’re here to achieve…The success of Grower Shareholders.

-Growers who pack their kiwifruit with EastPack are required to become shareholders in the company and hold Ordinary Shares.
+Growers who pack their kiwifruit with EastPack are required to become shareholders and hold Ordinary Shares.

 Shareholders may earn a dividend on the shares that are held and fully paid.

-There are a number of rules around shareholding which are detailed in the company's Product Disclosure Statement, which can be found here.
+There are rules around shareholding which are detailed in the company's Product Disclosure Statement, which can be found here.

 A share standard has been set as one Ordinary Share for every tray of Class 1 kiwifruit supplied to EastPack by the Grower.
-The Board's current policy is to determine the number of trays packed by a shareholder by averaging the three highest annual volumes from the previous four years' production.
+This is quantified by averaging the three highest annual volumes from the previous four years' production.

-Growers are required to hold a minimum shareholding of 10% of their production that is packed with EastPack, or 2,000 shares if their production is less than 20,000 trays.
+Growers are required to hold a minimum shareholding of 1 share for every class 1 tray of their production that is packed with EastPack.

 Shareholders may earn a dividend on the shares that are held and fully paid.
 Unpaid shares will not receive a dividend.
-If unpaid shares are paid up prior to the dividend record date, they will be entitled to payment of the dividend on those shares.
+If unpaid shares are paid up prior to the dividend record date, they will be entitled to receive dividends.

-Shareholders voting rights at shareholder meetings is the lesser of their shareholding and their production.
+Shareholders voting rights at shareholder meetings follow a Cooperative model reflective on production, and is based on the lesser of their shareholding and their production.